 Springer, Reiher, Sandwich – Does that sound familiar?
-A few months ago, we presented the most popular models in blended learning here on the blog.
-Today, I will introduce you to three special forms of these models that have already been successfully used in companies.
-And the best part: Our designer has created a clear infographic of all models in blended learning.
-Check out which model fits your continuing education!
+A few months ago we introduced the most popular models of Blended Learning here on the blog.
+Today I will present to you three special forms of these models that have already been successfully used in companies.
+And the best part: Our designer has created a clear infographic of all models in Blended Learning.
+Check out which model fits your training needs!

-Three Questions for Choosing the Right Model in Blended Learning
+Three Questions for Choosing Your Suitable Model in Blended Learning

-The idea of blended learning is based on the thought that you should not limit yourself to one method.
-Only a meaningful combination of traditional face-to-face events and self-directed online phases enables optimal training.
-Training that fits – to the needs and capabilities of the participants, to the conditions in the company, and to the expert status of the trainer.
+The idea of Blended Learning is based on the thought that you should not limit yourself to one method.
+Only a sensible integration of traditional in-person events and self-directed online phases allows for optimal training.
+Training that fits – to the needs and abilities of the participants, to the conditions in the company, and to the expertise of the trainer.

-That’s the principle of blended learning.
-How exactly the methods are combined online and offline depends on these conditions.
-As a trainer or coach, the following questions will help you decide on the right model for your blended learning:
+So much for the principle of Blended Learning.
+How exactly the methods are intertwined in online and offline depends on these very conditions.
+As a trainer or coach, the following questions can help you decide on the right model for your Blended Learning:

-Do you value a personal introduction BEFORE the start of the first online unit?
+Do you value a personal acquaintance BEFORE the beginning of the first online session?

 YES: Springer, Reiher, accompanying Reiher, inverted Sandwich

-How many face-to-face events (according to our nomenclature: seminars, webinars, workshops, etc.) do you want to offer?
+How many in-person events (according to our nomenclature: seminars, webinars, workshops, etc.) do you want to offer?

 ONE: inverted Reiher, accompanying Reiher, Sandwich